 Nationally, prospects in the field of psychology look set to rise with the Bureau of Labor Statistics estimating a 14 percent increase in demand over the next decade.

 Psychology: A Degree That Opens Doors

 A degree in psychology can open many doors to a rewarding career.
 Start your journey today in San Diego with a degree from National University.
-To learn more about our programs and to download our psychology career guide visit the program page on our website.
+To learn more about our programs and to download our psychology career guide, visit our Social Sciences & Psychology degrees page.